TaraHelberg/Coffee-Boutique/README.md

 Coffee Boutique is a online E-commerce website engaged in the selling of Coffee & associated Coffee Product.
 The store offers it's shoppers a wide range of Coffee as well as Coffee product such as machines, manual coffee makers, gift sets and even some treats for those with a sweet tooth.
 The App is aimed at all Coffee Lovers and shows it love of Coffee in its design and colour choice.

+Note : It is recommended to use Ctrl + click on all links as this will open them in a seperate tab.

 # Contents